Prajwal-Mhatre/Circuit_Agent_Backend/README.md

 ```

 **✅ Tip:** It's recommended to use a virtual environment (`venv`) to manage dependencies and isolate your project from global packages.

+### ▶️ Running the Project

+Once dependencies are installed, run the main.py script.